Experience Management evaluation guide for desktop devices

 New software can be exciting and/or overwhelming.
 The trick is to think of all the value that can be gained from a new software tool without becoming overwhelmed by too many features that may or may not ever be used for an environment or use case.
 Omnissa Intelligence is powerful software that aggregates telemetry from Workspace ONE UEM and Horizon deployments and correlates that data to present insights, make recommendations, and provide visibility across an environment.

 With the Experience Management add-on, there is a lot of telemetry and data to dig through.
 This guide will walk through the first few weeks of a new deployment to highlight the easy ways to see ROI.
 Discussed will be seven examples from the first week, second week, third week, and then some features that will typically come into play after one understands the software a bit better and is comfortable with most features it offers.
+All the use cases in this evaluation guide will be based on real examples that pertain to desktop devices.

 For a better overall understanding of Experience Management, check out the following resources: